 The six dimers in each asymmetric unit comprise two loosely packed trimers of dimers.
 The trimers of dimers are virtually identical in structure and have minimal contact within the lattice.
-Figure 3 illustrates the structure of one of the two trimers.
+14 Figure 3 illustrates the structure of one of the two trimers.
 In each trimer, the three dimers are arranged in a triangular fashion.
-The $R_3$ and $R_5$ phenylalanine and tyrosine side chains point inward to create a loose hydrophobic core of the trimer.
-The R1 and R7 serine and threonine side chains also point inward and create hydrophilic caps to the core.
-The R2, R4, R6, and R8 tyrosine, threonine, 4-bromophenylalanine, and lysine side chains point outward.
-An unusual feature of this barrel-like structure is the large volume of the cavity at center of the barrel (1033 Å).
+The R3 and R5 phenylalanine and tyrosine side chains point inwards to create a loose hydrophobic core of the trimer.
+The R1 and R7 serine and threonine side chains also point inwards and create hydrophilic caps to the core.
+The R2, R4, R6, and R8 tyrosine, threonine, 4-bromophenylalanine, and lysine side chains point outwards.
+An unusual feature of this barrel-like structure is the large volume of the cavity at center of the barrel (1033 Å3).
+15 shape complementarity correlation S_c of the interface is 0.817.
+The instability afforded by the creation of a void in the center of the barrel-like structure appears to be compensated by the amount of surface area buried by interfaces between the dimers and the high degree of surface complementarity.